jaihan/node-api-postgres/README.md

 # node-api-postgres

-Build a rest api using nodejs/express.js with postgres db.
+Build a rest api using nodejs/express.js, swagger and postgres db.

 ### Technologies implemented: